Cannabis in the Democratic Republic of the Congo: Article 1

-This legislation is intended to establish the conditions of operations regarding narcotics and psychotropic substances exclusively for purposes that are medical or scientific.
-The use of narcotic drugs and psychotropic substances is authorized solely and exclusively for medical or scientific purposes, therefore the crops, production, possession, use and marketing for purposes other than medical and scientific remain strictly prohibited.
+This legislation is intended to establish the conditions of operations regarding narcotics and psychotropic substances exclusively for purposes that are medical, educational or scientific.
+The use of narcotic drugs and psychotropic substances is authorized solely and exclusively for medical, educational or scientific purposes, therefore the crops, production, possession, use and marketing for purposes other than medical, educational and scientific purposes remain strictly prohibited.

+Article 2

+This legislation authorises medical health professionals to carry out research and tests on the use of cannabis and brain stimulation for educational purposes.

 Article 4

-The cultivation of plants that are considered a narcotic must meet the pharmaceutical requirements in line with current legislation in the Democratic Republic of Congo.
+The cultivation of plants that are considered a narcotic or a herb (such as cannabis)must meet the pharmaceutical requirements in line with current legislation in the Democratic Republic of Congo.